SWEN3001/SocialShare/README.md

 # SocialShare

-Project to demonstrate information sharing using intent on Android
+Project to demonstrate information sharing using intents